Rustam-Singh-Bhadouriya/Rusky-Discord-Bot/README.md

 🐛 Report bugs via Issues

 📄 License
-This project is licensed under the GNU License.
+This project is licensed under the GPL License.

 - 💡 Bot developed by Rusky Community with ❤️ by Rustam Singh Bhadouriya